 The official minutes shall be in the custody of the Executive Director.
-They shall be available to Association members for inspection during regular office hours.
+They shall be available to Association members for review during regular office hours.

 Periodically, minutes will be placed in a Corporate Minutes Book as required by law for associations incorporated in the Commonwealth of Virginia.

-The agenda for each Executive Board meeting shall include a time to receive communications from members and/or chapters, either in person or in writing.
+The agenda for each Executive Board meeting shall include a time to review and consider input and issues from members and chapters.
 The Executive Board shall consider these communications and shall communicate its action on such matters to those presenting them and, through its minutes, to interested members.

 The Executive Board welcomes attendance by members, staff, members of allied organizations, and invited guests at its meetings.
 It also encourages the expression of opinion on matters under consideration by the Board.

 Standing Committees engage in activities that are continuing in the program of the Association.
 With the exception of those specifically listed below, they may be created or dissolved as the need indicates by the President, with the approval of the Executive Board.
 Chairpersons and members of standing committees shall be appointed by the President except as set forth below.

 The Board shall annually consider the list of standing committees, except those required by the Bylaws, and upon recommendation of the President, determine which should be added, continued, or abolished.